enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 Creating a GUI
 --------------

-In order to test an TraitsUI application with |UITester|, we need an instance of |UI|.
+In order to test a TraitsUI application with |UITester|, we need an instance of |UI|.
 Test code can create and dispose of a |UI| in any way, but since this is a common use case, |UITester| provides a convenient method
 |UITester.create_ui| for that::